MSK80/GetAndCleanData/CodeBook.md

 [70] "fBodyAcc-std()-Z"                "fBodyAccJerk-std()-X"            "fBodyAccJerk-std()-Y"
 [73] "fBodyAccJerk-std()-Z"            "fBodyGyro-std()-X"               "fBodyGyro-std()-Y"
 [76] "fBodyGyro-std()-Z"               "fBodyAccMag-std()"               "fBodyBodyAccJerkMag-std()"
-[79] "fBodyBodyGyroMag-std()"          "fBodyBodyGyroJerkMag-std()"
+[79] "fBodyBodyGyroMag-std()"          "fBodyBodyGyroJerkMag-std()" `

+These variables ere obtained from signalls:
+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag
-These variables ere obtained from signalls: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag and were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+and were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation
+The set of variables that were estimated from these signals are:
+mean(): Mean value
+std(): Standard deviation

 ##Description of data
 Data contains 10299 measurements of sensor signals obtained from:
-Human Activity Recognition Using Smartphones Dataset Version 1.0
+Human Activity Recognition Using Smartphones Dataset, Version 1.0

 The initial data set was rearranged to reduce amount of columns to those describing mean and standard deviation.